School Closing Procedures

 How can I find out if schools are closed?

-When severe weather is in the forecast, your most complete source of detailed information is DPS TV (TimeWarner Channel 21).
+When severe weather is in the forecast, your most complete source of detailed information is DPS TV (TimeWarner Channel 21) and the DPS Facebook page.
 Those outside our viewing area are advised to tune in to your favorite television or radio station for a list of closings.
 You also may log on to our DPS website, or you may call our switchboard at 542-3000 and listen to the recorded message for any details about DPS school closings.

 If schools are closed, are evening or weekend activities canceled?